-Now that you know what skincare treatments are, we hope they don’t seem as scary as they did before.
-Would you ever get a skin care therapy?
+Now that you know what skin care therapy treatments are, we hope they don’t seem as scary as they did before.
+Would you ever get skin care therapy?
 Do tell us in the comments below.
 We love hearing about your experiences and feedback!

 [Also, READ: Skin Care Routine For Oily Skin]

 What does esthetician mean?